 If by chance you are chosen for jury service, you will receive an official ‘summons’ via post, and you are then required to respond within a week to confirm your attendance.
 How you are chosen is at random via the records held by the electoral register.

-If you are called for Jury Duty then you will be part of a 12 person panel of jurors and you will all be tasked with helping decide the outcome of case that you are appointed on.
+If you are called for Jury Duty, then you will be part of a 12-person panel of jurors, and you will all be tasked with helping decide the outcome of the case that you are appointed on.

-Jury Service commonly lasts up to 10 working days but can be shorter and longer depending on the case.
-Being a juror is essentially a 9-5 undertaking, so realistically you will not be able to work when you are attending Jury Service.
+Jury Service commonly lasts up to 10 working days but can be shorter or longer depending on the case.
+Being a juror is essentially a 9-5 undertaking, so realistically, you will not be able to work when you are attending Jury Service.

 How does this effect the Self-Employed?

-If you are self-employed, and rely on contracts in order to get paid, then taking a couple of weeks out of the month to attend Jury Duty will have a sever financial impact on your earnings.
+If you are self-employed and rely on contracts in order to get paid, then taking a couple of weeks out of the month to attend Jury Duty will have a severe financial impact on your earnings.
 There are some expenses that can be claimed if you are self-employed and attending Jury Service, but these are not comparable to a tradesperson’s income.